 - by Michelle McFarlin

 The winter holidays are full of so many things.
 Different people, different places, different events, new and different vocabulary (Santa, reindeer, ornaments, etc), different foods with weird names (take for example, “mincemeat pie,” it’s not made of meat, it’s made of an odd combination of fruits, and it tastes like the death of a 1000 dreams…minced dream pie?
 I’m not a fan)…but I digress.
 The holidays also mean crowded stores, long lines, loud and overstimulating parties, a ton of stuff to be believed but not seen, and a ton of stuff that is beautiful and sparkly and full of mystery but not to be touched…and the waiting, my golly, SO MUCH WAITING!
 So, it’s no wonder that ‘tis the season of meltdowns for many young children.
-It’s also no wonder that our ancestors came up with spiked egg nog to muddle through it all.
+It’s also no wonder that our ancestors came up with spiked egg nog and mulled wine to muddle through it all.
 But what can we do as parents to make this season easier on our kids?

 In the next few installments of this blog, we are going to take this thing apart and put it back together.
 Before we get started though, let me just say I know that I’m going to be asking a lot of you and I’m adding more to your plate in an already busy season.
-Heck, my kids are getting older and are essentially typically developing and even I feel like I’m rolling around in a hamster wheel crashing into things.
+Heck, my kids are getting older and are essentially typically developing and even I feel like I’m rolling around in a hamster ball crashing into things.
 I get it.
 But read me now and believe me later, this particular act of service for your family will be so worth it!